michaelbarone/cc3/docs/prd.md

             * Option to restore application state from a backup file (button present but disabled for Epic 1 MVP, with tooltip "Full restore functionality will be enabled with Admin features.").
             * Option for the default 'admin' user to log in without a password (via their user tile).
         * After first passwordless admin login, user is redirected to a mandatory password setup page (`/first-run/set-admin-password`).
-            * If admin cancels password setup, they are logged out, and the system remains in "first run" state (admin `lastLoginAt` not updated).
+            * If admin cancels password setup from this page, they are logged out, and the system remains in "first run" state (admin `lastLoginAt` not updated).
         * "First run" state concludes (and admin `lastLoginAt` updated) only after initial admin password has been successfully set.
     * **Authorization & Access Control:**
         * Role-based access (ADMIN/USER).